Ball's bogus arguments were used by Mattogno and Graf in their book "Treblinka: Extermination Camp or Transit Camp?".

 (note 81), pp. 501-528."

-"A no less typical case is Babi Yar.
+It is obvious that our dilettantes did not take time to study the history of Babij Jar.
+They simply parrot what idiots like Tiedemann feed to them.
+Aside from using Ball's arguments, their grave errors are as follows:"A no less typical case is Babi Yar.
 As we have already emphasized, a report of the Einsatzgruppen speaks of 33,771 Jews shot there.
 According to the Encyclopedia of the Holocaust, the bodies were exhumed and burned by a 327-man ‘Sonderkommando’ between August 18 and September 19, 1943.635 On November 9, 1944, Major Lavrenko, member of the Commission for the Investigation of German Crimes in Kiev, questioned the Jewish witness Vladimir K. Davidov.
 The latter stated that on August 18, 1943, he, along with 99 other prisoners, for the most part also Jewish, had been selected from the Siretzki concentration camp 5 km from Kiev.
 The 100 prisoners were taken to Babi Yar and there were forced to dig up the bodies of the Jews shot in 1941.
 According to him, 70,000 bodies had been in the mass graves of Babi Yar.
 The prisoners had exhumed these and burned them on ‘ovens’ afterwards, which consisted of granite blocks - procured from the Jewish cemetery of Kiev - with train rails laid upon them.
 On these a layer of wood was piled and on top of this the bodies, so that an enormous stack of bodies 10 to 12 m high resulted!
 In the beginning there was merely a single ‘oven,’ but then 75 of them (literally seventy-five) were built.

 635 Encyclopedia of the Holocaust, op. cit. (note 18), vol. I, p.
 134f.